thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 |------------|------------|-------------|-------------|
 | 2345878357 | 2318994169 | -26884188   | -1.15       |

+- There was a slight decrease in sales by 1.15% after Data Mart sustainable packaging changes came into effect

 **2. What about the entire 12 weeks before and after?**